VVRROOOMM/Rubiks-Cube-Solver/README.md

 Raspberry pi 5 (64 bits) Multi Threading Cluster Results:
 - I took the number of nodes multiplied by 100,000 cubes to get try measuring how linearly the cluster grows
 - measured solving speed is the total time that it takes all nodes to solve their specified number of cubes, it's measured from the first time a node starts to the last node finishing solving.
-- each node records their results loclly
+- each node records their results locally
 - I then used a shell script to copy the database back to the manager and delete the database on the workers, then I merged the temporary worker databases with the master database.
-- The entire process of solving, copying and merging is measured and tht's what the throughput speed measured
+- The entire process of solving, copying and merging is measured and that's what the throughput speed measured

 | number of nodes (pi 5 64 bits) | measured solving speed | measured throughput speed |
 |:------------------------------:|:----------------------:|:-------------------------:|